stochastic-thread/libc4life/README.md

 ```

 #### performance
-The short story is that slabs are faster than malloc/free up to a certain slab size; using a pool on it's own is slightly slower most of the time; and adding a freelist to recycle pool memory typically improves performance when the majority of the allocated memory is freed and reused.
+The short story is that slabs are significantly faster than malloc/free; using a pool is slightly slower; and adding a freelist to recycle pool memory improves performance when the majority of the allocated memory is freed and reused.

 ### lambdas
 The ```C4LAMBDA()``` macro defines anonymous nested functions.